mapossum/spa/README.md

 This is the repository to USM spatial programming course.
 This GitHub Repo will serve as a location for all the code and the lecture notes.

-Lecture: Tuesday 4-6
+Lecture: Tuesday 1-3pm

 Lab: Immidiatly following the Lecture

-Room WSB 229
+Room WSB 229 and IVN to Coast

 ###Instructor:
 George T. Raber, PhD